 For more on my teaching, click here. |

 PROFESSIONALI am currently a Research Assistant Professor in the Department of Geography at the University of Utah.
 In this role, I am working on a variety of research with Dr. Phil Dennison and graduate students in the URSA Lab.
 Prior to my current appointment, I was an Assistant Professor in the Department of Geosciences at Fort Lewis College.
+During my PhD I worked as a GIS Analyst in the consulting space within the DIGIT Lab.
 I also worked for two years as a Remote Sensing Analyst for a US Forest Service contractor, RedCastle Resources, focused on vegetation type and structure mapping throughout the Intermountain West.

 For more on my professional experience, click here. |